ikjordan/picozx81/README.md

 # Summary
-+ PicoZX81 is a ZX81 and ZX80 simulator that runs on a Raspberry Pi Pico
+## A ZX81 and ZX80 simulator that runs on a Raspberry Pi Pico
 + Provides an immersive full screen experience, with a very fast boot time and no operating system
 + Simultaneous USB keyboard and joystick support (using a powered USB hub)
 + Runs on the [Pimoroni Pico VGA demo board](https://shop.pimoroni.com/products/pimoroni-pico-vga-demo-base)